paulsengroup/hictk/docs/cpp_api/shared.rst

   The class is implemented as a thin wrapper around :cpp:class:`GenomicInterval`\s.
 The main difference between :cpp:class:`Bin` and :cpp:class:`GenomicInterval` objects is that in addition to genomic coordinates, the :cpp:class:`Bin` object also store two identifiers:

   * A unique identifier that can be used to refer :cpp:class:`Bin`\s in a :cpp:class:`Reference`.
-  * A relative identifier that can be uset to refer to :cpp:class:`Bin`\s in a :cpp:class:`Chromosome`.
+  * A relative identifier that can be used to refer to :cpp:class:`Bin`\s in a :cpp:class:`Chromosome`.

   .. cpp:function:: constexpr Bin() = default;
   .. cpp:function:: Bin(const Chromosome &chrom_, std::uint32_t start_, std::uint32_t end) noexcept;